tienledigital/pageel-cms/docs/guides/DEVELOPMENT.md

 # Development Guide

-A comprehensive guide for setting up and developing Pageel Core.
+A comprehensive guide for setting up and developing Pageel CMS.

 ---